Viqarunnisa Noon School and College: Curriculum

 The school offers English-version and Bengali-medium courses in three programmes: humanities (Bengali-medium only), science (both English-version and Bengali-medium), and business studies (Bengali-medium only).

 Enrollment and admissions

-As of 2012, the school had 650 teachers and over 30,000 students.
+As of 2012, the school had 650 teachers and more than 30,000 students.
 Only girls are admitted.
-The school and college sections accept students from all branches of the school and from other areas of Bangladesh.
+The school and college sections accept students from all branches of the school as well as from other areas of Bangladesh.